 One of the strengths of the CSEES MA program is the number and variety of Eastern European/Eurasian area studies courses offered at OSU.
 Each semester CSEES publishes its own list of courses in which CSEES MA students can enroll.
 CSEES has a particular depth of offerings in history, cultural and literature studies, and international and security studies.
 Additionally, the CSEES program is distinct for its offerings that relate to Central Asia and Southeastern Europe to provide students with regional knowledge beyond Russia.
 To provide students with additional curricular options, students may take courses beyond those included on course lists with special permission.

 To find out more specifics of what the degree entails and possibilities for dual degrees, we invite you to explore the MA Requirements, Dual Degree, and Admission Process pages to read more in depth about these options and how to create a strong application!
+The College of Arts and Sciences has also published a great brochure covering graduate studies within the college.

 For more information and specific inquiries, please email Dr. Angela Brintlinger, the director of CSEES and graduate studies chair, at firstname.lastname@example.org, and Eileen Kunkler, the assistant director of CSEES, at email@example.com.